Skip to main content

 With Email and Document capabilities:

-• “Every Monday morning, summarize last week’s support tickets and email the report to the team”
+• “Every Monday morning, summarize last week’s support tickets and email the report to the team leads”

 • “At 6pm today, send me a reminder to prepare for tomorrow’s presentation”